-|General||Earn ACCTG 321 core credit while living and exploring in Rome for three weeks!
-This program allows accounting students to study abroad while being able to participate in summer internships and not missing Autumn Quarter.
-This is a brand new program just for Accounting majors!|
+Earn Accounting 490 elective credit while living and exploring in Rome for three weeks!
+This program allows accounting students to study abroad while being able to complete required coursework, participate in summer internships, and not miss Autumn Quarter.

 This program will be based at the University of Washington Rome Center, housed in the beautiful and historic Palazzo Pio in the heart of Rome.
 Built on the foundations of the Theater of Pompey, ancient Rome's first permanent theater (dedicated in 55 B.C.), the seventeenth-century palace incorporates a medieval tower and adjoins the Campo de' Fiori, site of Rome's most attractive open-air market.
 The Center offers full access to UW's online resources, a specialized library, and classroom facilities.

 The UW Rome Center arranges apartments for the program located in the Trastevere, Parione or Regola neighborhoods which are all within a 15 minute walk from the UW Rome Center.
 The apartments generally accommodate between three and five students and every apartment has a kitchen so you can cook meals at home.
 The walk between the apartments and the UW Rome Center, where class is held, is safe and absolutely beautiful!
 It gives you the chance to get to know two very famous neighborhoods in Rome.